 This post is all about seeing your bounce rate on your Google Analytics dashboard.
 If you don’t have GA installed already, get your free account set up + running.
-Then after 24 hours, you’ll have some data to look at to learn what device type folks are viewing your site on.
+Then after 24 hours, you’ll have some data to look at to what pages on your site need some help.

 Before we dive into how to review Google Analytics for your specific data, let’s start by going over what bounce rate is exactly — and what it isn’t.

 Have you ever clicked on a link from Facebook or Google + then closed the browser tab or left the site completely without clicking around?

 That visit increased the site’s bounce rate.

 Have you ever clicked a link from Pinterest or Facebook and then checked out another article, the about page + maybe the services page?

 If someone “bounces” from your site, it means that they landed on a specific page or post + never interacted with other page content.
 They didn’t view more posts, check out other pages or submit form information (if you use a thank you page.)